 If you intend to pursue a teaching career after your undergraduate degree, we advise that you have as much school experience as possible before beginning to study for a Postgraduate Certificate in Education (PGCE) and gaining Qualified Teacher Status (QTS).

 Our undergraduate programmes provide integrated opportunities to gain experience in a school or other educational setting via Students into Education modules.
-These modules are designed to broaden your skillset and provide valuable experience, giving you a great base from which to pursue a career in the education sector.
+These modules are available in the third year of your course (optional for those studying BA Childhood Studies and BA Education, and core for those studying BA Psychology with Education) and are designed to broaden your skillset and provide valuable experience, giving you a great base from which to pursue a career in the education sector.

 Via Students into Education modules, you'll develop an understanding of schools, nurseries, pupil referral units or related adult education environments from the perspective of staff, and will have the opportunity to create and review educational resources working alongside established teachers or other education professionals.